petebrowne/rack-pack/README.md

 ### Why?

 I've tried a dozen different asset packaging solutions inlcuding AssetPackager, BundleFu, Jammit,  Sprockets, etc...none of which were quite what I wanted.
-I didn't need any helpers, controllers, embedded images, rake tasks, or yml config files.
+I didn't need any helpers, controllers, embedded images, rake tasks, or Yaml config files.
 I just wanted something to take my assets and package them into one file, and you're looking at it.

 ## Installation